luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 who is.
 Increasingly, such companies exist.

-For example, my freelancers at Oxbridge Notes are location free, which suits me fine since I don't have an office, and which the freelancer enjoys.
+For example, my freelancers at Oxbridge Notes are location free, which suits me fine since I don't have an office.
+The freelancers enjoy the working conditions, and that makes Oxbridge Notes a more attractive place to work.
 I'm glad that I can provide nice working conditions.

 ## 2 Freedom of time (low number of hours)
 Spending less time doing unpleasant tasks, or "work" to meet your